boyserk84/AndroidMobile_YelpApi_v2/README.md

 The following libraries are used to make this possible:
  * [scribe-java](https://github.com/fernandezpablo85/scribe-java) - Simple OAuth library for handling the authentication flow.
+ * SmartImageView - Using for loading image from URL.

+ Feedback, issues, or concern, please feel free to contact me.